Frobenius generation for algebraic stacks: Frobenius generation

-where $j$ is an open immersion and $f$ is quasi-compact morphism which is representable by algebraic spaces.
-Suppose both $\mathcal{X}$ and $\mathcal{Y}$ satisfy the Thomason condition and are affine-pointed.
+where $j$ is an open immersion and $f$ is a quasi-compact morphism which is representable by algebraic spaces.
+Suppose both $\mathcal{X}$ and $\mathcal{Y}$ satisfy the Thomason condition.
 If $\mathcal{U}$ and $\mathcal{Y}$ satisfies \Cref{hyp:frob_gen}, then so does $\mathcal{X}$. \end{proposition}